-A lot has been made of the so-called ‘demise' of amateur in recent years.
-News stories have surfaced about increased playing costs, lack of coaches, declining player uptake and insufficient investment from football's governing bodies.
+A lot has been made of the so-called ‘demise’ of amateur football in recent years.
+News stories have surfaced about increased playing costs, lack of coaches, declining player uptake and insufficient investment from football’s governing bodies.

 Thanks for talking to us Ben.
 Do you want to start by telling us a bit about the club and how you’re getting on this season?